 Most maintenance programs will include an upgrade component.
 Under a maintenance program, you will be entitled to free upgrades – usually once per year.
 These upgrades often address issues reported by other software users and can greatly improve functionality and performance.
 Considering the overall cost of upgrades over time, this component of software maintenance is often all that is necessary to make the program worthwhile.
-Depending on the vendor, upgrades may also reflect changes requested by customers and will also mean you receive a system based on the most up-to-date technology and software.
+Depending on the vendor, upgrades may also reflect changes requested by customers and will also mean you receive a system based on the most up-to-date technology, features and software.
 If you had any custom work done as part of your original implementation and purchase, make sure to check that this custom work will also be upgraded, and not at an additional cost.

 Adapt to a Changing Environment

 Technology and the business environment are the two of the fastest changing aspects of our world.
 It is increasingly important to make sure that your business is always taking advantage of the best that your software has to offer and that your software matches the business requirements of the time.
 Regular updates and maintenance will allow you to keep up with market trends and ensure your business is as efficient and effective as it can be.